A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ4: How well do DL tasks perform in supporting various SE tasks?

-Although a majority of the primary studies do consider Occam's Razor, there are still almost 25\% of DL4SE studies that do not consider the principle.
+Although a majority of the primary studies do consider Occam's Razor, there are still $\approx16\%$ of DL4SE studies that do not consider the principle.
 Without a consideration of Occam's Razor, it is possible that a canonical machine learning model or a simple statistical based approach could yield an optimal solution.
-This idea coincides with the findings mentioned by Fu et al. \cite{10.1145/3106237.3106256}, who discovered that by applying a simpler optimizer to fine tune an SVM they were able to outperform a DL model applied to the same task.
-Fu~\etal warn against the blind use of DL models without a thorough evaluation regarding whether the DL technology is a necessary fit for the problem~\cite{10.1145/3106237.3106256}.
-Interestingly, in about 15\% of the primary studies, the author's considered Occam's Razor by adjusting the complexity of the model being evaluated.
+This idea coincides with the findings mentioned by Fu et al. \cite{FuFSE16}, who discovered that by applying a simpler optimizer to fine tune an SVM they were able to outperform a DL model applied to the same task.
+Fu~\etal warn against the blind use of DL models without a thorough evaluation regarding whether the DL technology is a necessary fit for the problem~\cite{FuFSE16}.
+Interestingly, in $\approx23\%$ of the primary studies, the author's considered Occam's Razor by adjusting the complexity of the model being evaluated.
 This is done by varying the number of layers, the number of nodes, the size of embeddings, etc. The downside to this method is that there is no way to determine if the extraction of complex hierarchical features is more complex than what is necessary to address the SE task.
 The only way to properly answer this question is to compare against baseline approaches that are not as complex.
 In our DL4SE studies, this often took the form of a comparison to a canonical ML technique.

-\subsection{Results of Exploratory Data Analysis}
+\subsubsection{Results of Exploratory Data Analysis}

-Our exploratory data analysis reveled that many supervised DL approaches omit ROC or AUC evaluations with a confidence level of ~0.87.
+Our exploratory data analysis revealed papers that combat overfitting, excluding data augmentation, omit ROC or AUC evaluations with a confidence level of $\approx0.95$.
 This metric is a common means by which comparisons to baseline approaches can be performed.
-Our exploratory data analysis of this RQ revealed that the automation impact is dependent on the SE task deduced from a high mutual information of 0.976 bits.
-This means that there is a strong association between the SE task and the claimed automation impact of the approach.
+Our exploratory data analysis of this RQ revealed that the automation impact is correlated to the SE task deduced from a mutual information of $0.71B$.
+This means that there is a subtle association between the SE task and the claimed automation impact of the approach.

-\subsection{Opportunities for Future Research}
+\subsubsection{Opportunities for Future Research}